giavac/AWS-CSA-2019-study-notes/Course/S3/README.md

   * Key (name of the object)
   * Value (data)
   * Version ID (Used on versioning)
-  * Metadata (a set of data that describes and gives information about the object data.)
+  * Metadata (a set of data that describes and gives information about the object data)
   * Subresources:
     * Access Control List (Decide who can access files)
     * Torrent (Not an exam topic)